giftcards/FixedWidth/README.md

 #### field types ####

-very often many fields have the share allot of the above options in common this is why when defining a spec definition you can use types to define the shared properties then set the field's type and it will inherit all options set for that type. see the above mentioned example spec for some more details
+very often many fields happen to share allot of the above options in common this is why when defining a spec definition you can use types to define the shared properties then set the field's type and it will inherit all options set for that type. see the above mentioned example spec for some more details